Learn German Easily

 |the shoe||der Schuh|

-Rüdiger Gamm, world famous human calculator could calculate math up to the power of 15 when thinking in English, but this increased up to power 23 when he was thinking in German.
+Rüdiger Gamm, world famous human calculator could calculate math up to the power of 15 in his head when thinking in English, but this increased up to power 23 when he was thinking in German!

-Also, some of the greatest music composers to have ever lived such as Beethoven, Bach, Mozart and Chopin spoke German.
+And in the arts, some of the greatest music composers in history such as Beethoven, Bach, Mozart and Chopin spoke German.

-4. You can make money as a translator
+4. One overlooked benefit of learning German is that you can make money as a translator

-With increased businesses going online, I ran a quick check on and found these translator jobs among many others:
+With increased businesses going online, I ran a quick check on and found these German translation jobs:

-This is further supported by increased globalization and cultural exchange, and so you could make more money if you can translate German texts to other languages or translate text in your language to German.
+This shows that you could have a supplementary income if you could translate German texts to other languages or translate text in your language to German.

 Either way it’s a win for you.

-5. Germany is a melting pot for start-ups (which you could join or partner with)
+5. Germany is a melting pot for start-ups (which you could join or emulate)